Juan Mendez (politician): Political career

+Arizona House of Representatives

 Mendez was elected to the Arizona House of Representatives in 2012.
 He served on the Insurance and Retirement Committee and the Reform and Human Services Committee.

-Mendez supports closing "tax loopholes" for out-of-state corporations, raising education funding, and more restrictions on gifts to legislators.
-He opposes Arizona SB 1070 and allowing guns in schools.
+Mendez supported closing "tax loopholes" for out-of-state corporations, raising education funding, and more restrictions on gifts to legislators.
+He opposed Arizona SB 1070 and allowing guns in schools.

 Mendez is an atheist, and one of few atheist politicians serving in the United States.
 Mendez gained national attention in 2013 for choosing to open a House meeting with a secular speech, rather than a traditional religious prayer.
-During his speech, Mendez quoted astronomer Carl Sagan.
+During his speech, Mendez quoted Carl Sagan.

 Mendez, along with fellow representatives Clark, Hale, Larkin, and Mach, introduced HB2283 in 2016 to enact Ranked-Choice Voting for all Arizona elections.
 The text of the bill contained provisions for Instant Runoff Voting, for single-seat positions, and for Single Transferable Vote, for multi-seat positions.
 It also contained provisions to educate voters on Ranked-Choice Voting, and to ensure voting machines would be compliant with ranked ballots.
 The bill was referred to both the House Elections Committee and the House Rules Committee, but received no action in either committee, and received no floor votes.